Bisa Butler

-Early life
+Early life and education

 Bisa Butler, born Mailissa Yamba Butler, was born in Orange, New Jersey, grew up in South Orange, and graduated from Columbia High School in 1991.
 Her mother is a French teacher from New Orleans and her father, a college president, was born in Ghana.
 The youngest child in her family, Butler had three siblings.
-When Butler was born, her older sister could not pronounce her name and shortened it to "Ba-Bisa" and then Bisa.
-Her interest in art can be traced back to preschool; she won an art competition when she was four years old.
+When Butler was born, her older sister could not pronounce her name and shortened it to Bisa.

 Butler majored in fine art and graduated cum laude from Howard University, where she studied the work of Romare Bearden, attended lectures by prominent black artists such as Lois Mailou Jones, and studied under lecturers such as Elizabeth Catlett, Jeff Donaldson, and Ernie Barnes.
 Her undergraduate degree was in painting, but she has stated that she never really connected with the medium.
 She did start working with fabric, making collages on canvas.

-Butler went on to complete a master's degree in art education from Montclair State University in 2004.
+Butler went on to complete a master's degree in art education from Montclair State University in 2005.
 There, she took a Fiber Art class that inspired her choice of quilting as an artistic medium.
-She said in an interview, "As a child, I was always watching my mother and grandmother sew, and they taught me.
-After that class, I made a quilt for my grandmother on her deathbed, and I have been quilting ever since."
-When she replicated her grandmother's wedding photo in quilt form, a piece entitled "Francis and Violette" for a final project, both she and her professor recognized that she had created an entirely new form of quilting.
+She had always watched her mother and grandmother sew.
+She made a quilt for her grandmother on her deathbed, replicating her grandmother's wedding photo in quilt form.
+When she presented the piece, entitled "Francis and Violette", both she and her professor recognized it as an entirely new form of quilting.

-Butler explained her art practice in a 2023 interview with Art & Object magazine: "I don't come from a quilting background.
+Butler explained her art practice in a 2023 interview with Art & Object magazine:

+"I don't come from a quilting background.
 My grandmother and mother sewed because they loved fashion, and they gave me all the remnants of their pieces, which I used for quilting.
 I used silk, chiffon, lace, gaberdine, wool.
 I still use these today, whereas a typical quilt would be made of cotton.
 I first made a quilted portrait of my grandmother.
 We both loved it, and it felt so right.
 I still make portraits, not just of my family and friends, but of people who remind me of people I know, typically people of the African American community, or a portrait of a famous figure.
 And I still use those garment fabrics because I like the way they look when I layer them.
 It's kind of like painting, using light, shadow, contour, and rendering, but with fabric."

+Erica Warren of the Art Institute of Chicago has commented that:

+"The vibrancy and scale of Butler's work really captivates viewers, and once they are pulled in, they experience an often startling realization regarding materiality; that is, they discover what they are looking at is fabric rather than paint."

 Along with being a practicing artist, Butler taught art in the Newark Public Schools for over a decade.
-She now lives and works in West Orange, New Jersey.
+She lives and works in Brooklyn, New York.